Sapient-AI/docs/README.md

 ## TestNG Platform

-Sapient utilizes the TestNG programming model for test code generation and employs the respective engine to execute and validate the tests if TestNG libraries have been included in the project.
+BaseRock utilizes the TestNG programming model for test code generation and employs the respective engine to execute and validate the tests if TestNG libraries have been included in the project.

 For Java version 11 and higher:
 - Maven